XenonMolecule/personal-website/content/authors/admin/_index.md

     url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include multilingual NLP and memory/knowledge modeling
+bio: My research interests include human-centered NLP and Language Model Programming with DSPy

 # Interests to show in About widget
 interests:
   - LLM Personalization
-  - Prompt Optimization
+  - Fairness/bias in NLP
-  - Simplification and Readability
+  - LM Program Optimization
-  - Fairness in NLP
+  - Compound LM Systems

 # Education to show in About widget